Independent woman, mom of two, support group advocate

 ABOUT PATTI, IN HER OWN WORDS:

-- I have a great support network, including children, friends, and coworkers, but my strong will I can attribute to my mom.
+- I have a great support network, including my two children, my friends, and former coworkers, but my drive to live and survive I can attribute to my mom.

 - Some days are harder than others, but I’d rather say I’m living with cancer, not just having it.